pryzmian/Hoshimi/README.md

         },
     ], // Add more nodes if you want! sendPayload(guildId, payload) {
-        // You client send to shard payload function client.gateway.send(client.gateway.calculateShardId(guildId), payload);
+        // Your client send to shard payload function client.gateway.send(client.gateway.calculateShardId(guildId), payload);
     },
 });

+// Bind the manager into your client! client.hoshimi = hoshimi;

-// FOLLOW YOU CLIENT EVENT IMPLEMENTATION
+// FOLLOW YOUR CLIENT EVENT IMPLEMENTATION
 // THIS IS ONLY A EXAMPLE, NOT A REAL USAGE client.events.values.READY = {
     __filePath: null,